 Note: It will take 48-72 hours from the time of acceptance before you can access student systems to complete these next steps.

-5. Submit Immunizations.
-Go to the Student Health Services Patient Portal to submit your immunization records to our Student Health Center.
+Submit Immunizations.
+Go to the Student Health Services Immunization Information page to learn how to submit your immunization records to our Student Health Center.
 Avoid registration delays by submitting your records as soon as possible.

-9. Attend Orientation (not mandatory, but encouraged).
+Attend orientation (not mandatory, but encouraged).
 Learn more about your college and the services available to you as a new graduate student by attending, which will be scheduled prior to the semester starting.
-Stay tuned for RSVP requests from your college’s Graduate Student Services Office.